PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-09 11:17:03
+Last updated: 2024-04-09 11:18:17
-Random Quote: Ted: "Do you have a cold?"Barney: "I'm fine.
-My nose is just overflowing with awesome and I had to get some of it out." - Barney Stinson
+Random Quote: Ted: "Robin and I already had our backslide.
+Last Thanksgiving, not even that long ago."Stella: "Did you place a large bet against yourself?" - Stella Zinman